Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 ![Risk Distance](nexah_ieee9/results/controller_v9/output_v9_phase_risk_distance.png)

+**Builds on Figure 5:**

+Risk is not arbitrary:

+- it is encoded in system geometry
+- aligned with phase evolution

 **Interpretation:**

-> Collapse risk is geometrically encoded in the field structure
+> Risk is a **projection of field geometry**

 ---